 In addition, other measures that we can take into account are the reduction of consumerism, the elimination of plastics in our daily lives, the reduction of meat consumption, recycling and consume organic products.

-What are the main greenhouse gases?
+Which are the main greenhouse gases?

 We can stipulate that the main GHGs are:

-CO2 or carbon dioxide: occurs when a carbon compound burns in excess of oxygen.
+Carbon dioxide (CO2): occurs when a carbon compound burns in excess of oxygen.
 It’s naturally emitted in volcanic eruptions, forest fires, decomposition of organic matter and respiratory processes.
 Human sources have triggered CO2 concentrations since the Industrial Revolution, reaching 60% of the gases that cause the greenhouse effect.

 Methane (CH4): occurs when organic matter decomposes in oxygen-free environments.
 It’s naturally emitted in oceans, termites and wetlands.
 Human sources emit it by burning fossil fuels, raising cattle, decomposing waste in landfills and rice stalks, among others.
 It’s considered the second most important greenhouse gas.